 - 4.2.1 The vehicle is to be fitted with an accelerometer on each B-post.
 The accelerometers are to be fitted in the fore/aft direction (Ax). - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
-Ensure the accelerometer is horizontal to a tolerance of $\pm 1$ degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.
+Ensure the accelerometer is horizontal to a tolerance of ± 1 degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.
 The calibration procedure for the loadcells is detailed in Technical Bulletin 16.

-Location Parameter Minimum Amplitude No of channels B-Post LHS Accelerations, A x 150g 1 B-Post RHS Accelerations, A x 150g 1 Driver Seatbelt Shoulder Section Force, F diagonal 16kN 1 Rear Passenger Seatbelt Shoulder Section Force, F diagonal 16kN 1 4
+Location Parameter Minimum Amplitude No of channels B-Post LHS Accelerations, A x 150g 1 B-Post RHS Accelerations, A x 150g 1 Driver Seatbelt Shoulder Section Force, F {diagonal} 16kN 1 Rear Passenger Seatbelt Shoulder Section Force, F {diagonal} 16kN 1 Battery (including any secondary batteries) Supply voltage, V 15V 1 5